2001 American League Division Series: Game 5

 In a must-win game for both sides on Monday afternoon, Seattle came out on top and advanced to the ALCS for the third time in their history, and avenged their loss to the Indians in the 1995 ALCS.

 In the bottom of the second, the Mariners loaded the bases off Chuck Finley with no outs, as Edgar Martínez and John Olerud walked, and Mike Cameron was hit by a pitch while looking to bunt.
 Dan Wilson fanned and David Bell was caught looking, but Mark McLemore lined his first pitch to left to score two.
 He was caught off first and while in a rundown, Cameron broke from third but made the third out at home in a collision with catcher Einar Díaz.
 In the top of the third, Travis Fryman led off with a double to left-center and advanced to third on Marty Cordova's fly to right.
 Díaz walked, and Kenny Lofton's single up the middle scored Fryman.
 Omar Vizquel bunted so well it was a single to load the bases with one out.
-On the first pitch, Roberto Alomar grounded to third for a 'round-the-horn 5-4-3 double play; he had also hit into a double play to end Cleveland's first inning.
+On the first pitch, Roberto Alomar grounded to third, enabling a 5-4-3 double play; he had also hit into a double play to end Cleveland's first inning.

-The M's threatened in the fifth with two singles and a walk to load the bases with one out, and Finley was relieved by David Riske; Bret Boone struck out and Martínez grounded to short for a fielder's choice.
+The Mariners threatened in the fifth with two singles and a walk to load the bases with one out, and Finley was relieved by David Riske; Bret Boone struck out and Martínez grounded to short for a fielder's choice.